 All applicants must:

-- Be in good standing with the University
+- Be in good standing with the University (check University policy)

-- Be full time matriculated students at Tufts University during the summer
+- Be full-time matriculated students at Tufts University during the summer

 internship and the following fall semester (graduating seniors are